Broken kneecap - aftercarePatella fracture

 - Be sure to take these only as directed.
 Carefully read the warnings on the label before you take them.

-If you have a removable splint, you will need to wear it at all times ,except for bathing or showering.
+If you have a removable splint, you will need to wear it at all times, except as instructed by your provider.

-- Your health care provider may ask you not to place any weight on your injured leg for up to 1 week or longer.
-Please check with your health care provider how long you need to keep weight off your injured leg.
+- Your provider may ask you not to place any weight on your injured leg for up to 1 week or longer.
+Please check with your provider to find out how long you need to keep weight off your injured leg.

 - After that, you can begin placing weight on your leg, as long as it is not painful.
 You will need to use the splint on the knee.
 You may also need to use crutches or a cane for balance.